Go Practices 101

 There are no literals to represent values of pointers, channels and interfaces.

 At run time, many values are stored somewhere in memory.
 In Go, each of such values has a direct part.
 However, some of them have one or more indirect parts.
 Each value part occupies a continuous memory segment.
-The indirect underlying parts of a value are referenced by its direct part through (safe or unsafe) pointers.
+The indirect underlying parts of a value are referenced by its direct part through (

 When a value is stored in memory, the number of bytes occupied by the direct part of the value is called the size of the value.
 As all values of the same type have the same value size, we often simply call this the size of the type.